thc282/wotblitz_KeyHelper/README.md

 > | `5` | Provisions |
 > | `6` | Ammo |
 > | `7` | Equipment |
+[^plat]: Since filter and side menu in same screen, Capslock On with `Pinned tank` | Off with open platoon
 </details>

 <details>